nickgoldbergsb/oxidedb/README.md

 **OxideDB** is a lightweight, in-memory vector database written in Rust.
 It supports semantic search over vector embeddings, metadata filtering, and is designed for simplicity, composability, and learning.

-Inspired by production-grade vector DBs like Pinecone and Qdrant, OxideDB is open-source and educational—aimed at developers who want to understand how vector search engines work under the hood.
+Inspired by production-grade vector DBs like Pinecone and Qdrant, OxideDB is open-source and educational.
+Aimed at developers who want to understand how vector search engines work under the hood.

 ---